micahcharlesbrown/flipping-cards/README.md

 value and in its state.

 We create multiple cards by mapping an array on strings, container 'values', inside of the App component.

+React icons are used, but could be replaced by a png.